WHO INSURES REVERSE MORTGAGES?

 How will the proceeds from a Reverse Mortgage affect my taxes, social security, or other benefits?

-Proceeds from a reverse mortgage are not considered taxable income so your income taxes are not affected.
+Proceeds from a reverse mortgage are not considered taxable income by the IRS (see https://www.irs.gov/faqs/other/for-senior-taxpayers/for-senior-taxpayers#:~:text=No%2C%20reverse%20mortgage%20payments%20aren,to%20live%20in%20your%20home.
+Therefore, your income taxes will not be affected.
+Just as the proceeds from a conventional refinance are not considered taxable income by the IRS, neither is the equity from a reverse mortgage.
 Your Social Security and Medicare benefits are also not affected nor are any of your retirement benefits.
 The impact on other federal, state, or local assistance programs such as Medicaid should be discussed with a financial advisor or Medicaid administrator.
 NOTE: Your Medicaid benefits may be affected if not spent in the month they are received.
 We are not Medicaid professionals, so it is best to contact Medicaid with your questions.

 Will my reverse mortgage balance go up?

-Because the reverse mortgage loan does not require any monthly mortgage payments, it is called a rising debt loan, the opposite of a typical mortgage where you make monthly mortgage payments, and the balance does down.
-For this reason, the reverse mortgage balance can potentially end up higher than the value of your home.
-However, written into both the FHA HECM and jumbo reverse is an important safeguard called "non-recourse."
+Because the reverse mortgage loan does not require any monthly mortgage payments, it is referred to a rising debt loan, the opposite of a typical mortgage where you make monthly mortgage payments, and the balance goes down.
+If you make no mortgage payments at all toward the Reverse Mortgage (not required, of course), the balance rises as there is interest accruing on the loan.
+Reverse mortgages have an important safeguard called "non-recourse."
 Simply put, the house stands for the debt.
 You can never owe more than the house is worth.
-If that does happen, FHA will cover any shortage.

-As long as there is sufficient equity in your home, you can refinance your reverse mortgage.
-It is called HECM to HECM or H2H.
+As long as 12 months have accrued between each mortgage transaction, and as long as there is sufficient equity in your home, you can refinance your reverse mortgage as many times as you wish.
+There is no limit on reverse refinances as long as there is equity and as long as it benefits the borrower.
+The refinance transaction is called HECM to HECM or H2H.
 You can also refinance proprietary jumbo reverse mortgages.
-As borrowers age and home value rises, there may be more equity to be drawn from another reverse mortgage transaction.
-Perhaps the home was updated such as new kitchen, updated bath, or other renovations.
-There could be more proceeds available.
-Costs are lower on a reverse refi than the first reverse mortgage.
+As borrowers age and home values rise, there may be more equity to be drawn from another reverse mortgage transaction.
+Perhaps rates have gone down or the home was updated with solar panels, a new kitchen, updated bath, or other renovations that have increased the home's value.
+In these cases, there would be more proceeds available.
+Costs are lower on a reverse refinance depending on when the first refinance was done.

 Guidelines - The 5 x Rule: Does the refinance benefit the borrower?